oschweitzer/sfeir-school-angular/docs/markdown/server-communication/setup.md

 <!-- .slide -->

-# Injection dans un Composant
+# Injection into a Component

--   Pour utiliser un service dans un composant, il est nécessaire de l'injecter.<br>
+-   To use a service in a component, it is necessary to inject it. <br>
--   Injectons le service HttpClient fourni par le module HttpClientModule
+-   Let's inject the HttpClient service provided by the HttpClientModule

 ![h-600](assets/images/school/serveur-communication/injection.png)
 ![h-500](assets/images/school/serveur-communication/injection_astuce.png)